AidanMayhue/ml_3021_project/pre_analysis_plan/readme.md

 8. **Feature Engineering / Prep Work** (optional, 1 paragraph) **(Done By Brian)**
    * How are we preparing the data before utilizing it for models and analysis?

   Beyond cleaning the data, which was done in the EDA process, some feature engineering is necessary for the model.
 Due to the moderate to strong correlation between many economic and demographic variables, principal component analysis will be used to reduce the effects of multicollinearity, and lower the dimensionality of the feature space into a collection of uncorrelated principal components.
 Before the principal component analysis, however, the features will be standardized to account for the sensitivity of PCA to scale.
+Likewise, the data will be seprerated into training and testing data at an 80/20 split, to ensure the model generalizes outside of the training set.

 9. **Results Presentation Plan** (optional, 1 paragraph) **(Done By Kalenga)**